jpduarteeecs/hardwaremakers/labs_sp17/angklung/angkulng.md

 * `void loop() ` this part of the code indicates a loop that is going to constantly execute while code is running.
 * `digitalWrite(trigPin, HIGH);` is setting the output pin trigPin to a high value (3.3V).
 * `digitalWrite(trigPin, LOW);` is setting the output pin trigPin to a low value (0V).
-* `delay(5);` delay function is used to stop the executing of the code for a given amount of miliseconds, in this case, 5ms.
+* `delay(5);` delay function is used to stop the executing of the code for a given amount of milliseconds, in this case, 5ms.

+In order to read the distance sensor by the HC-SR4 and transmit it using serial communication, upload the following [code](https://github.com/jpduarteeecs/hardwaremakers/blob/master/ultrasonic/HC_SR4_Demo_serial/HC_SR4_Demo_serial.ino):

 ```Arduino
 #if defined(ARDUINO)